Salvatore Lorusso

-Salvatore Lorusso (fl.
-1970s–2020s) is a former professor of Environmental Chemistry and Cultural Heritage in the Department of Cultural Heritage at the University of Bologna, and founder of the journal, Conservation Science in Cultural Heritage.
+Salvatore Lorusso is a former professor of Environmental Chemistry and Cultural Heritage in the Department of Cultural Heritage at the University of Bologna, and founder of the journal, Conservation Science in Cultural Heritage.
 He has also been named a Foreign Member of the Russian Academy of Natural Sciences, and an Emeritus Professor of the Institute of Cultural Heritage of Zhejiang University in China.
 In the mid-2010s, Lorusso oversaw the restoration of Buddhist sculptures from the Qingzhou Longxing Temple in Zhejiang.
 Lorusso has also written on the Shroud of Turin, and several articles on Leonardo da Vinci, particularly on the Mona Lisa, and examining evidence of the Isleworth Mona Lisa also being by Leonardo.

 Career

 Lorusso received a degree in chemistry from the University of Bari in 1972.
 His first significant publication was "L'allume come ignifugo nel periodo Greco-Romano" ("Alum as a fire retardant in the Greco-Roman period"), published in 1978 with Walter Ciusa, in Studi in memoria di Federigo Melis I. From 1972 to 1997, he worked for various periods at the Istituto di Merceologia (Institute of Commodity Sciences) at the University of Bologna, as an associate professor at the Sapienza University of Rome, and as a full professor at the University of Cagliari and then at the Tuscia University in Viterbo.
 From 1997 to 2014, he was again a full professor at the University of Bologna, where he established and led the Laboratory for Cultural Heritage in the Department of Cultural Heritage.